-With the high demand for skilled professionals in child development, our Preschool Teaching certificate program provides you with the best knowledge and training necessary to obtain employment in the early care and education field.
+With the high demand for skilled professionals in child development, our Preschool Teaching certificate provides you with the best knowledge and training necessary to obtain employment in the early care and education field.

-Come learn how to provide a safe and nurturing environment that promotes physical, social emotional and cognitive development of young children.
+Come learn how to provide a safe and nurturing environment that promotes physical, social emotional and cognitive development of young children birth to five years of age.